mucketo/Search-and-Destroy-v2.0/README.md

  - Everything in one file makes changes and whatnot much more predictable, avoiding problems and saving time.

+ - At SH, the messages about being able to take a new campaign are different from when you are levelling.
+This was overlooked in the original and I didn't catch it because I very seldom sit SH.
+These messages should now be tracked correctly.
+At SH auto-noexp is probably undesirable so you'd probably turn it off via 'xset noexp 0'.
+This is now unnecessary – when you reach 200/201 noexp will be toggled off until you remort.
+Your TNL set point remains unchanged and auto-noexp is technically still on, it is simply ignored while you are 200/SH.
+You can still toggle noexp manually if you need to.

  - The window command buttons now 'light up' when clicked, which doesn't make anything happen faster, but I like how it looks.
 The window plugin was always the last in line as far as getting updates because everything in it depended on the other two plugins, so its code will be getting a much-needed overhaul.

  - The GUI window also displays the cp level taken.
 Red border means you can't take a cp at your current level, green border means you can.